dfmorrison/cava-actup/README.md

+## Logging ##

+A log of the actions taken by the model is written.
+By default this is in a file called `cava-data-<datetime>.json`, in the directory containing the server source, and where `<datetime>` is the date and time the server was started, but this can be changed by setting the environment variable `CAVA_ACTR_LOGFILE`.

+The contents of this file are JSON objects, one per line.
+Each object contains five slots:

+* `when` is the date and time the model ran, in ISO 8601 format

+* `unix-time` is the same as `when` but as a Unix time

+* `remote` is host from and to which the exchange took place

+* `message` is the JSON message received from `remote`

+* `response` is the JSON message sent back to `remote`.

 ## Next steps ##

 Next steps include

 * most importantly, working out how best to modify this to integrate comfortably with CAVA

-* adding logging the behavior of the model to a file, as requested by Sunny

 * converting the rest of Drew’s models from the highlighting demo mock up

-* there is currently no provision for restarting this, you kill it an launch it again; it seems likely that we will want some protocol for restarting it more gracefully
+* there is currently no provision for restarting this, you kill it and launch it again; it seems likely that we will want some protocol for restarting it more gracefully

 * and possibly adding a bit more flexibility to the script for launching things.